 Fractional provider NetJets has ordered 50 AirCell ST 3100 Iridium satellite communication systems for its fleet of Hawker 400XP light business jets.
 The satellite phones will be installed in the 400XPs before retail delivery at Raytheon Aircraft Services in San Antonio, in the coming months, according to AirCell, which began marketing Iridium services in 2002.

-Deliveries of new turbine business airplanes–particularly from Bombardier, Cessna, Gulfstream and Raytheon–in the first half of this year shot up more than 31 percent compared with the same period last year, according to the second-quarter shipment report from the General Aviation Manufacturers Association (GAMA) released recently.
+Deliveries of business jets and turboprops in the first quarter of this year jumped about 20 percent compared with deliveries in the same period last year, despite mixed results by the major OEMs, according to statistics the General Aviation Manufacturers Association (GAMA) released recently.

 Contract negotiations between NetJets management and the leadership of Local 1108, which represents the fractional provider’s pilots, seem to have gone from bad to worse, according to the union.
 The union said that mediated negotiations last month didn’t bring the two groups together but split them farther apart.
 NetJets management declined to comment.

 Holders of the Marquis Jet Card will have new restrictions that will require they book flights farther in advance during peak travel times.
 Also, starting June 1, cards must be purchased 60 days in advance of a peak travel period to fly during that period.
 Card holders will also no longer be guaranteed their subscribed airplane model, but only one in its size group during peak travel days.

 Cessna 560 Citation Ultra, Leakey, Texas, May 2, 2002–The NTSB blamed the accident on “the pilot’s failure to land the aircraft at the proper touchdown point…

 to allow adequate stopping distance.”